Mariam-Hany908/My-Solution-concept/README.md

 # My-Solution-concept
 This repository contains solutions to 3 problems and algorithms that I have worked on as part of my studies.
-Below is a summary of the approach .
+Below is a summary of the approach I have taken and links to video explanations for each solution.

 ## Approach